alphaparrot/exoplasim-legacy/README.md

 GPLASIM
 ======

-Gerneral Circulation Models Planet Simulator (PlaSim) and PUMA
+General Circulation Models Planet Simulator (PlaSim) and PUMA

 This repository has all necessary components to run the models.